Wolf Lab

 Amanda M. Wunsch, Ph.D., Senior Research Associate

-Amanda received her B.S. in Psychology from University of Iowa and her Ph.D. in Neuroscience from the University of Washington.
+Amanda received her Ph.D. in Neuroscience from the University of Washington.
 She joined the Wolf lab as a postdoctoral fellow in 2016.
 With initial support from an individual postdoctoral NRSA, Amanda investigated the role of retinoic acid dependent homeostatic plasticity in the incubation of cocaine craving.
-Recently she has been using a combination of chemogenetic and fiber photometry techniques to explore the role of nucleus accumbens neurons in incubation of cocaine and methamphetamine craving.
-She enjoys knitting sweaters, is a voracious reader, and loves going on hikes with her dog Cosmo.
-Amanda recently accepted a position as Principal Investigator at the National Center for Wellness and Recovery at Oklahoma State University.
+She also used chemogenetic and fiber photometry techniques to explore the role of nucleus accumbens neurons in incubation of cocaine and methamphetamine craving.
+Amanda is a Principal Investigator and head of in vivo sciences at the National Center for Wellness and Recovery, where she screens novel drug candidates in preclinical models of pain and substance use disorder.

 Kimberley A. Engeln (now Kimberley A. Mount), Ph.D.
 2023

-Current position: Project Director, Stagewise Implementation to Target – Medications for Addiction Treatment (SITT-MAT), Division of Behavioral Health and Recovery, Washington State Health Care Authority
+Current position: Project Director, Stagewise Implementation to Target – Medications for Addiction Treatment (SITT-MAT), Division of Behavioral Health and Recovery, Washington State Health Care Authority, WA

 Conor H. Murray, Ph.D.
 2019